Azure/azure-powershell/src/Cdn/Cdn.Autorest/docs/Az.Cdn.md

 Create an in-memory object for DeliveryRuleSslProtocolCondition.

 ### [New-AzFrontDoorCdnRuleUrlFileExtensionConditionObject](New-AzFrontDoorCdnRuleUrlFileExtensionConditionObject.md)
-Create an in-memory object for DeliveryRuleUrlFileExtensionCondition.
+Create an in-memory object for DeliveryRuleRequestUriCondition.

 ### [New-AzFrontDoorCdnRuleUrlFileNameConditionObject](New-AzFrontDoorCdnRuleUrlFileNameConditionObject.md)
 Create an in-memory object for DeliveryRuleUrlFileNameCondition.